Amukelani11/lumeye/URL_TRACKING_SETUP.md

 # URL Parameter Tracking Setup

-This system captures URL parameters (UTM parameters, Facebook click IDs, Google click IDs, etc.) to track which campaigns and sources lead to purchases.
+This system captures URL parameters (UTM parameters, Google click IDs, etc.) to track which campaigns and sources lead to purchases.

 ## How It Works